The Bispectrum of Intrinsic Alignments: II. Precision Comparison Against Dark Matter Simulations

 We assume that the likelihood $\mathcal{L}$ of the data is approximately Gaussian \cite{tucci}, i.e. the data vector follows a Gaussian distribution around a mean determined by the true theoretical model parameters.
 Then, suppressing the sum over triangles from now on, the log-likelihood is defined via the chi-squared statistic

 where $L,L'$ are multipole indices, $C_{LL'}^{-1}$ is the precision matrix for a single realization and $\hat{\bar{B}}_L$ is the sample mean over all realizations as in Eq. \eqref{eq:covest}.
 We suppress the tracers $XYZ$ and the triangle bins for clarity.
 Thus, we carry out our fiducial analysis at $V = 1\, (\text{Gpc}/h)^3$ as in \cite{bakx_eft}.
+By using the mean of the data vectors over all realizations, the statistical noise becomes suppressed with respect to the covariance used.
+This allows us to more cleanly identify modeling systematics at a given scale cut.
 We will explore several different sets of multipoles to be included in the likelihood in Section \ref{sec:results}.

 We recall that the power spectrum analysis of \cite{bakx_eft} inferred

 from fitting the linear alignment model on large scales and

 from the EFT fit in Table 2 of \cite{bakx_eft}.
 Establishing consistency of the bispectrum with this measurement will be a key focus of our work.
 Thus, as another performance metric we will consider the (Gaussian) figure of bias (FoB), i.e.